ossia-templates/score-avnd-simple-template/README.md

 - When it is ready and you want to make it available to all _ossia score_ users, register your add-on by submitting a pull-request to https://github.com/ossia/score-addons

-- Do not forget to regularly update the versions of score you are testing against by updating .github/workflows/jit.yml
+- Do not forget to regularly update the versions of score you are testing against by updating the workflows in `.github/workflows`.